Direction-dependent linear response for gapped nodal-line semimetals in planar-Hall configurations: Magnetoelectric conductivity

-where we have suppressed the $\mu$- and $T$-dependence, for uncluttering the notations.
+where we have suppressed the $\mu$- and $T$-dependence for uncluttering the notations.
 With that understanding, a prime indicates a derivative of $f_0(u)$ with respect to $u$.

-We use the expressions of the electric conductivity ($\sigma $) obtained via the semiclassical-Boltzmann formalism, applicable for a weak-magnetic-field strength, and simplified by a momentum-dependent relaxation time ($\tau$).
+We use the expressions of the electric conductivity ($\sigma $) obtained via the semiclassical-Boltzmann formalism, applicable for a weak-magnetic-field strength, and simplified by a momentum-independent relaxation time ($\tau$).
 Basically, we adopt the relaxation-time approximation, which boils down to using a phenomenological scattering rate $\sim 1/\tau $.
 For the detailed steps, we refer the reader to our earlier works \cite{ips-kush-review, ips_rahul_ph_strain, rahul-jpcm, ips-ruiz, ips-rsw-ph, ips-spin1-ph}.
 For a given alignment of the electromagnetic fields, we define the in-planar (or planar) components of $\sigma $ to be the ones which lie in the plane spanned by $\mathbf E $ and $\mathbf B $.
 It comprises the longitudinal (with respect to the direction of $\mathbf E$) and the in-plane transverse components, and are commonly referred to as the longitudinal magnetoconductivity (LMC) and the planar-Hall conductivity (PHC), respectively.
+The out-of-plane components are captured by the so-called anomalous-Hall part (denoted by $\sigma^{\text{AH}, s}$) and the Lorentz-force-operator contributions \cite{ips-rsw-ph, ips_tilted_dirac, ips-spin1-ph} (denoted by $\sigma_s^{\text{LF}}$).
+Actually, $\sigma_s^{\text{LF}}$ gives rise to longitudinal and in-plane transverse components as well \cite{ips_tilted_dirac, ips-spin1-ph}.
 We discuss their explicit forms below: \begin{enumerate}

-\item The generic expression for the in-plane components of the magnetoelectric conductivity tensor contributed by the band with index $s$, is given by
+\item The generic expression for the in-plane components of the magnetoelectric conductivity tensor, contributed by the band with index $s$, is given by